 A team of investigators who are devoted to detecting and prosecuting Blue Badge fraudsters were among the big winners at the British Parking Awards 2021, which took place at the Royal Lancaster London on 24 September.

-An epic-scaled car park overlooking the Mersey, an online avatar who advises drivers appealing against penalties and pre-booking system for seaside parking were among the other winners at the ceremony, which was hosted by hosted by the comedian and actor Marcus Brigstocke.
+An epic-scaled car park overlooking the Mersey, an online avatar who advises drivers appealing against penalties and pre-booking system for seaside parking were among the other winners at the ceremony, which was hosted by the comedian and actor Marcus Brigstocke.

 The annual awards, launched by Parking Review magazine in 2002, encompass both kerbside parking and off-street car parks, and span both the public and private sectors.

-The awards ceremony is the highlight of the parking sector’s social calendar, something that more apparent than ever after 18 months of lockdowns and restrictions on social gatherings.
-Indeed, for many people in parking, the 2020 awards were the one of the last social gatherings before COVID-19 took its grip.
+The awards ceremony is the highlight of the parking sector’s social calendar, something that was more apparent than ever after 18 months of lockdowns and restrictions on social gatherings.
+Indeed, for many people in parking, the 2020 awards were one of the last social gatherings before COVID-19 took its grip.